lytinahome/CODE-interview-coding/BFS.md

   * Connected Component
   * Topogical Sorting
 * Iteration solution for all possible results.

+### Question, about topological sorting:
+* find any topological sorting -- BFS
+* if there exists topological sorting -- BFS
+* find all topological sorting -- DFS
+* if there is only one topological sorting -- BFS check if ```len(Q)``` always equals to 1.

 ### Question, which objects can be applied to BFS: